Avdrn/github-actions-repository/docs/02-running-your-first-github-action.md

 ## Lab checklist

 - [x] Read the instructions
-- [ ] Create folder structure
+- [ ] Create a folder structure `.github/workflows/` where we'll create our first workflow
-- [ ] Create a github workflow
+- [ ] Create a github workflow called `pipeline.yml`
-- [ ] Push the changes and check the pipeline execution in the Actions tab
+- [ ] Push the changes and check the pipeline execution in the Actions tab of your Github repo in the browser